Your Liver Is Crying for Help: 9 Signs of a “Fatty Liver” You Can’t Ignore

 8. Swelling in Your Abdomen or Legs

-At the same time, a damaged liver struggles to make enough of a protein called albumin, which helps keep fluid in your blood vessels.
-Without enough albumin, fluid can also leak into your legs, ankles, and feet, causing swelling known as edema.
+At the same time, a damaged liver struggles to make enough of a key protein.
+This vital protein is called albumin.
+Albumin’s main job is to help keep fluid inside your blood vessels.

 9. Dark-Colored Urine or Pale Stools